 - Exchange phone numbers with all Team Leads and mentors before field trip. - Make sure all drivers have directions to drop-off location/parking area. - Check group into Living Coast Discovery Center. - Once at Living Coast determine an appropriate place to eat lunch outside and communicate to Team Leads. - Take pictures with digital camera. - Collect all Conservation Tweets at the end of the day to be put aside for Family Celebration night.

-- Make sure vans are filled with gas. - Make sure all Team Leads have directions and parking information for Living Coast Discovery Center.
+Make sure anyone driving has directions and parking information for Living Coast Discovery Center.